98jfiore/cs490-Project1-jf353/README.md

         To see what was deployed view a preview of the currently running python file.

     KNOWN PROBLEMS
-        The styling on the Tweets section is poor.
+        Explicit and innappropriate Tweets are being selected during search.
-        No recipes are being found as I have not used the Spoonacular API yet Heroku is not currently being used.
+        No recipes are being found as I have not used the Spoonacular API yet.
+        Heroku is not currently being used.

     INSTALLATIONS
         To run this app, a few things need to be installed.
-            I used pip install for tweepy, python-dotenv, and flask.
+            I used pip install for tweepy, python-dotenv, requests, spoonacular, and flask.
             Git also needs to be downloaded for your environment, you can check if its installed on your CLI with the command "git --version"

     TECHNICAL ISSUES AND SOLUTIONS